 You partner with Fortune 500 companies like: AT&T, Shriner’s, Kaiser Permanente, City of Hope; institutions such as: Pasadena City College, Cal Poly Pomona, Cal State LA, and Mt.
-San Antonio College and local governments such as: The City of Pasadena who want to enhance, maintain the vitality and strength of one of the fastest growing regions in the Southern California area.
+San Antonio College and local governments such as the City of Pasadena or City of Industry who want to enhance, maintain the vitality and strength of one of the fastest growing regions in the Southern California area.

 We were started in 1991 by three city managers who believed the San Gabriel Valley area businesses, organizations, and schools needed political advocacy, business services, workforce development, and networking opportunities.

 When we say Political Advocacy, we help support our members in Sacramento and Washington, D.C.
 In other words, we work on economic development, employee and management issues, taxation, energy policies and environment policies and other areas that our members deem necessary to tackle.
 We fight for our members.